thejoshwolfe/yazl/README.md

 ```

 If `forceZip64Format` is `true`, yazl will include the ZIP64 End of Central Directory Locator
-and ZIP64 End of Central Directory Record regardless of whether or not they are required
-(this may be useful for testing.).
+and ZIP64 End of Central Directory Record even if not needed (this may be useful for testing.).
 Otherwise, yazl will include these structures if necessary.

 If `comment` is a `string`, it will be encoded with CP437.